 Deadline: PAS will accept proposals in two tranches and review them according to the following schedule:

-- Proposals received from March 16 through July 15, 2019, will be reviewed in July-August with responses issued by September 20.
+- Proposals received from by July 31, 2021, will be reviewed in July-August with responses issued by September 21.